idoco/intergram/README.md

 <script id="intergram" type="text/javascript" src="https://www.intergram.xyz/js/widget.js"></script>
 ```

 *Note: replying to a specific message should be used to respond to that specific visitor.
-Sending a standard message will broadcast to all connected chat clients (That might be easier if you have only one active conversation)*
+Sending a standard message will broadcast to all connected chat clients (You might find it easier to use if you have only one active conversation)*

 <p align="center"> <img src="docs/hello.jpg"/> </p>